 - 1. The parent would be asked for identification and the staff person would seek direction and support from the Director on site. - 2.
 Communicate to the non-custodial parent that we have documentation on file that they are not approved for pick-up.
-If the situation is heightened staff should the best assistance from the Director, dietary planner, or other staff and remove child.
+If the situation is heightened staff should seek assistance from the Director, dietary planner, or other staff and remove child from the room if necessary.